 What is a Community Energy Plan?

-Vision Statement: The City of Windsor is currently developing a Community Energy Plan (CEP).
+Vision Statement: The City of Windsor has developed a Community Energy Plan (CEP).
 The Community Energy Plan aims to create economic advantage, mitigate climate change, and improve energy performance to enhance the quality of life for residents and businesses.